The top 5 Jambo alternatives and competitors in 2026

 Why we're the number one alternative to Jambo in Ireland and Europe

-For Irish organisations evaluating alternatives to Jambo, Tractivity is the only platform in this market that combines unlimited in-time-zone support, all-inclusive pricing with no modular tiers or hidden onboarding fees, and complete engagement functionality with no reliance on third-party tools, all within a single subscription aligned to EU GDPR, Data Protection Commission oversight and Irish public sector procurement requirements.
+For Irish organisations evaluating alternatives to Jambo, Tractivity combines unlimited in-time-zone support, transparent pricing with no hidden onboarding fees, and complete engagement functionality with no reliance on third-party tools, all within a single subscription aligned to EU GDPR, Data Protection Commission oversight and Irish public sector procurement requirements.
 Tractivity is eTenders-ready, supporting Irish public sector buyers through Ireland's national procurement portal, and supports clients in Ireland, including the Institute of Banking in Dublin.

 Frequently asked questions

-Jambo operates a tiered subscription model with Essentials, Professional and Enterprise packages.
+Jambo publishes three plans: Jambo Professional at US$995 per month, including five users and five projects, Jambo Enterprise quoted on request, and Jambo Ultimate quoted on request and starting at ten users.
+All plans carry a one-time onboarding fee whose amount is not published, and the per-user rate and add-on module prices are not published.
 Professional and Enterprise tiers incur a one-time onboarding fee in addition to recurring licence costs, but Enterprise pricing is not publicly published.
-Tractivity publishes transparent pricing from €10,995 per year, including all modules, integrations, future upgrades and onboarding.
+Tractivity publishes transparent pricing from €10,995 per year, including all core modules, integrations, future upgrades and onboarding.
+The Engage-360 public portal is priced separately.

 Considering a Jambo alternative?